My PRK Journey

 I had been wearing contacts for some time at this point.
 I got a new pair every couple of weeks or so as my eyes healed and the prescription changed.
 About a week after stopping the steroid drops though, I realized I was watching TV in bed after taking off my contacts and could see better than I would have expected.
 I decided to go without contacts the next day and things were pretty good.
 About a week after that, my vision was perfect.
 Good, good times!

 Long story short, my eyes turned out to be very slow healers.
 I dealt with poor vision for almost five months though some of that time made much easier as a result of wearing contacts.
 The good news is it’s been over seven months now, and both eyes are 20/10.
 Looking back, I feel like it was all worth it and can only appreciate how long it took when I read a rough journal I kept along the way.
 Getting off the steroid drops ended up being the key to things finally getting better.

-I'll never know when the right time to have gotten off the drops would have been, but I couldn't be happier now.
-I'm also relieved to know I'm not going to have a "touch-up" surgery my doctor had started to think I'd need.
+I’ll never know when the right time to have gotten off the drops would have been, but I couldn’t be happier now.
+I’m also relieved to know I’m not going to need the “touch-up” surgery my doctor had started to hint at possibly being in my future.
 Having to go through this all again would have been a serious downer.

 That’s my story, and I hope it helps someone out there.
 If you have any questions, feel free to reach out to me over email.